InformaticsMatters/fragnet/orchestration/README.md

     into your `setenv.sh` (see below)

 ## Terraform
-You can use terraform to create the AWS cluster nodes.
-You will need: -

-- Terraform
-- Ansible 2.6.3 or better

 To create the cluster (and write the ansible inventory file): -

     $ cd terraform/aws
     $ terraform init
     $ terraform apply -auto-approve

->   CAUTION: If you're not using S3 for Terraform state then
-    you *must* remember that your state files are vital and must not be removed while the cluster is active as only you can alter and delete the deployed instances and without the state files you'll have to delete the instances manually.
+>   Terraform state is preserved in an AWS S3 bucket.

-The cluster creation renders the corresponding Ansible inventory file with the created host's details so Ansible is ready to run.
+The cluster creation renders the corresponding Ansible inventory file with the created host's details, so Ansible is ready to run.

-To destroy the cluster, return to the Terraform AWS directory and run the following: -
+To destroy the cluster, return to the Terraform AWS directory and run: -

     $ terraform destroy -force